The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows: Introduction

-This link with the stellar mass black hole systems was strengthened by the discovery of an X-ray QPO in the NLS1 RE J1034+396 (\citealt{Gierlinski08}).
-Such QPOs are commonly strongest in the BHB observed in their very high state (e.g. \citealt{Remillard06}).
-Clearly it is important to understand whether QPOs are common amongst NLS1, or whether RE J1034+396 is unique in some other way.
+This link with the stellar mass black hole systems was strengthened by the first detection of an X-ray QPO in the NLS1 RE J1034+396 (\citealt{Gierlinski08}) as QPO's are commonly seen in the BHB systems (e.g. \citealt{Remillard06}).
+While there are multiple different types of QPO in the BHB (high frequency QPO, low frequency QPO, plus some others seen only in GRS1915+105: e.g. \citealt{Remillard06}; \citealt{Morgan97}), they are all generally most prominent in the 'very high state'.
+Simple scaling from BHB then predicts that QPO's should be common amongst NLS1 as a class due to their high mass accretion rate.
+Nontheless, RE J1034+396 is extreme even amongst NLS1 (see below), and it may be that its so far unique QPO detection is due more to its unusual properties than to any simple scaling from the known QPO's in BHB.

 We first summarise the properties of RE~J1034+396, in order to provide the context for our study of RX J0136.9-3510, which is reported in this paper.
-The uniqueness of RE~J1034+396 is suggested by its broad band spectral energy distribution (SED) which is extreme even amongst NLS1.
-It exhibits a peak in the far UV which connects smoothly onto the steep soft X-ray spectrum.
+The most obvious unusual feature of RE~J1034+396 is its broad band spectral energy distribution (SED).
+This exhibits a peak in the far UV which connects smoothly onto the steep soft X-ray spectrum.
 These components form a huge ``soft X-ray excess'' with respect to the $\Gamma\sim 2.2$ X-ray tail which dominates above $\sim 2$~keV (\citealt{Puchnarewicz95}; \citealt{Casebeer06}; \citealt{Middleton07}; \citealt{Middleton09}).
 The energy dependence of this variability is also very different to that commonly seen in other AGN.
 The fractional variability amplitude (as measured by root mean square, hereafter {\it rms\/}) rises steeply to $\sim 2$~keV and then levels off.
 This is most likely due to the presence of two separate components in the X-ray spectrum, with the variability being associated with the X-ray tail, whilst the soft excess component remains more or less constant (\citealt{Middleton09}).
 This situation contrasts with the flat or falling {\it rms\/} spectra seen in other AGN, sometimes with a peak at $\sim 2$~keV superimposed on this (\citealt{Vaughan03}; \citealt{Vaughan04}; \citealt{Fabian04}; \citealt{Gierlinski06}; \citealt{Ponti06}; \citealt{Petrucci07}; \citealt{Larsson08}), which makes it more likely that the apparent soft excess in these objects is due instead to a single spectral component distorted by reflection and/or absorption (\citealt{Crummy06}; \citealt{Gierlinski06}).

 In this paper we make use of the unusual energy dependence of the X-ray variability in RE J1034+396 to search for potentially similar objects.
 A survey of all long ($\ga 50$~ks) XMM-Newton observations of bright and variable AGN yielded a similar {\it rms\/} shape only in one object RX J0136.9-3510 (2MASSi J0136544-350952).
 This AGN also has a similar broadband spectrum to RE~J1034+396, suggesting that they may form a subclass of the highest mass accretion rate AGN.